bartdag/gitli/README.rst

     git li remove|delete

     Options:
-    -h, --help  show this help message and exit
-    -e, --edit  change issue type and milestone when adding a new issue.
+      --version             show program's version number and exit -h, --help            show this help message and exit -e, --edit            change issue type and milestone when adding a new issue.
-    -u, --up    Move all the open issues to the next milestone specified by the
+      -u, --up              Move all the open issues to the next milestone specified by the milestone command.
-                milestone command.
+      -p PATH, --path=PATH  Use this absolute path instead of the default .gitli directory to store the gitli data files.

 Git Configuration Variables
 ---------------------------